Cursor Way of Pagination

 So let’s build the pagination of news feed.
 We’ll use item created date as an ORDER.

-The table news will look the next way.
+The table news will look as follows.

 uid | title | content | datetime